-A pastor in her first call encountered serious difficulties and left the congregation with no severance package.
-What began as relatively minor skirmishes with church leaders in her small town congregation in the rural mid-west led to resistance and entrenchment so that Rosetta's sense of herself as pastor was increasingly called into question in her own mind and in that of the members of her congregation.
-The content of the issues raised by church members during the escalating conflict hardly matters.
-Conflicts usually arise from some factual quirk in the pastor's manner or practice.
-The outcomes are fairly common.2 Basing her approach on her seminary theoretical knowledge, she dug in her heels and insisted that her position was the right one and that key members of her church who opposed her position were wrong.
-When denominational leaders were finally called in, the situation had become highly polarized and anger had reached a tipping point.
-Neither the congregational members, Rosetta, nor the denominational leaders had the perspective or ability to restore a sense of calm and reconciliation in the congregation.
-The conflict continued to escalate until Rosetta decided she could not continue in the situation and walked away.
-The fallout from this conflict lingered with the congregation for years and left Rosetta in a position where she was not able to consider serving another congregation.
-Subsequently she left ministry altogether.
+A pastor in her first call has encountered serious difficulties and left the congregation with no severance package.
+What began as relatively minor skirmishes with church leadership led to resistance and entrenchment so that Rosetta's sense of herself as pastor was increasingly called into question in her own mind and in that of the leaders of her congregation.
+Instinctively she dug in her heels and insisted that her position was the right one and that key members of her church who opposed her position were wrong.
+When denominational leaders were called in, the situation was highly polarized and anger was mounting.
+Neither congregational members, nor Rosetta, nor the denominational leaders had the perspective or

-Willem Houts is the pastor of North Lima Presbyterian Church, the associate pastor of Rock Prairie Presbyterian Church, and the Stated Clerk of Milwaukee Presbytery.
+Willem Houts is the pastor of North Lima Presbyterian Church, the associate pastor of Rock Prairie Presbyterian Church, and the Stated Clerk of Milmaukee Presbytery.

-David Sawyer recently retired as Professor of Ministry and Director of Lifelong Learning at Louisville Presbyterian Theological Seminary.
+David Sawyer recently retired as Professor of Ministry and Director of Lifelong Learning at Louisville Presbyterian Theological Seminary. ability to restore a sense of calm and reconciliation in the congregation.
+Rosetta had been one of the bright and promising graduates of her Seminary.